Class: Parse::JobStatus

 The parameters the job was invoked with.

-121 |
+124 |

-# File 'lib/parse/model/classes/job_status.rb', line 121 property :params, :object |
+# File 'lib/parse/model/classes/job_status.rb', line 124 property :params, :object |

 #source ⇒ String

 How the job was invoked.
-Parse Server itself hard-codes "api" in
+Parse Server itself hard-codes +"api"+ in

-StatusHandler.js for runs triggered via POST /parse/jobs/<name>;
++StatusHandler.js+ for runs triggered via +POST /parse/jobs/

-104 |
+107 |

-# File 'lib/parse/model/classes/job_status.rb', line 104 property :source |
+# File 'lib/parse/model/classes/job_status.rb', line 107 property :source |

 #status ⇒ String

 Current state of the job run.
-Common values are "running",
+Common values are +"running"+, +"succeeded"+, and +"failed"+.

-110 |
+113 |

-# File 'lib/parse/model/classes/job_status.rb', line 110 property :status |
+# File 'lib/parse/model/classes/job_status.rb', line 113 property :status |

 Class Method Details